-- 1. A maximum acceptable percentage of estimated revenue derived from the specific activities; the maximum acceptable percentage of revenue thresholds are: - Controversial weapons 0%, including nuclear weapons\ - Civilian firearms 5% - Thermal Coal 5%\\ - Non-conventional fossil fuels (arctic oil and tar sands) at 10%\\ - Tobacco producers at 0% and tobacco distribution or sale at 25%
+A maximum acceptable percentage of estimated revenue derived from the specific activities, the maximum acceptable percentage of revenue thresholds are:

+- Controversial weapons 0%, except for nuclear weapons which are at 5% - Civilian firearms 5% - Thermal coal 5% - Non-conventional fossil fuels (arctic oil and tar sands) at 10% - Tobacco producers at 0% and tobacco distribution or sale at 25%

-\The percentage of revenue threshold for nuclear weapons will be 0% for companies in, among others, development, production, use, maintenance, offering for sale, distribution, import or export, storage or transportation of nuclear weapons, where this supplies states outside of the UN Treaty on Non-Proliferation of Nuclear Weapons (1970).
+This is applicable until 31 July 2023.
+As from 1st August 2023, the percentage of revenue threshold for nuclear weapons will be 0% for companies involved in, among others, development, production, use, maintenance, offering for sale, distribution, import or export, storage or transportation of nuclear weapons, where this supplies nuclear states outside of the UN Treaty on Non-Proliferation of Nuclear Weapons (1970).
+Companies that have an approved SBTi (Science Based Target) which has a classification of 1.5°C or Well Below 2°C are an exception to these thresholds.